 An estimated 8 million metrics tons of plastic trash ends up in our oceans every year.
 The ocean currents have formed five gigantic, slow moving whirlpools where the plastic collects, called gyres.
 Moat of the plastic debris sinks or remains in the gyres, however a significant percentage of it washes onto our coastlines daily.
-While it's difficult to know exact figures, a 2012 report from WSPA indicates that between 57,000 and 135,000 whales are entangled by plastic marine debris every year in addition in addition to the inestimable- but likely millions- of birds, turtles, fish and other species affected by plastic marine debris internal organs of fish, this raises the question about the safety of our sea food.
+While it's difficult to know exact figures, a 2012 report from WSPA indicates that between 57,000 and 135,000 whales are entangled by plastic marine debris every year in addition in addition to the inestimable- but likely millions- of birds, turtles, fish and other species affected by plastic marine debris.